Impact Factor: 1.2

 • Review 2 articles per year within a 15-day deadline.

 The Advisory Board will have up to 10 members.
-The members will be chosen by the Editorial Team, who will select professionals with notable careers in research and publication in interventional cardiology.
-The Advisory Board will be subject to renewal of at least 25% of its members every 3 years.
+Members will be chosen by the Editorial Team, who will select professionals with notable careers in research and publication in interventional cardiology.

 9.2.
 Editorial Board